 As a child, there were some great times to be had when you were given a fresh piece (or pieces) of blank paper and a new pack of crayons.
 Images within your imagination found themselves brought to life on paper and you had visuals to help explain your imaginary world to your friends and family.
 And what about those days you were given your first easel with paints?
 Now the world opened up into new possibilities and opportunities to put your images to life.
 Mixing the water together with the paint, honing your skills, and determining what creative projects brought the most joy to your life is an important part of a person’s development from child to adult!
+If you want to start your interest in painting, you can learn How to use Oil Paints here

 But did you know that there are actually great health benefits of painting and drawing?
 And these health benefits are both mental and physical?
 That’s right – there are health benefits when it comes to practicing the art of painting and drawing.